Semhal22/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3. A function that compares two strings
 4. Reverses the content of an array of integers
 5. Changes lowercase letters to uppercase
+6. A function that capitalizes all words of a string